 As for the lack of volunteers in labs, we initially believed that this was just a case of ensuring that any spare volunteers tried to stay in the lab.
 By the time the summer school rolled around, it had become clear that we were not going to use our usual arena design and thus we would have more volunteers in the labs than expected.
 We also realised that with 16 teams this year, it would be impossible for any one individual to become familiar with all of the teams’ designs.
 We decided to try assigning mentors to teams, which turned out to be a huge success.

 In the build-up to this year, we planned for the new kit we were introducing to have fiducial marker pose estimation support, and designed the game with this as an important sensor mechanism.
-Unfortunately, due to issues beyond our control, this did not happen (coming soon to a blog near here.) and we had to quickly modify the game to make it possible to play with a limited set of sensors.
-Despite the factors weighing against them, we saw of the best robots we’ve ever had this year.
+We later identified some critical issues with the new system and had to quickly modify the game to make it possible to play with a limited set of sensors.
+Despite the factors weighing against them, the robots that students were able to build with our support were absolutely fantastic!